2) Root of tree is always black.

 2) From property 4 of Red-Black trees and above claim, we can say in a Red-Black Tree with n nodes, there is a root to leaf path with at-most Log2(n+1) black nodes.

-3) From property 3 of Red-Black trees, we can claim that the number black nodes in a Red-Black tree is at least ⌊ n/2 ⌋ where n is total number of nodes.
+3) From property 3 of Red-Black trees, we can claim that the number black nodes in a Red-Black tree is at least ⌊ n/2 ⌋ where n is the total number of nodes.

 From above 2 points, we can conclude the fact that Red Black Tree with n nodes has height <= 2Log2(n+1)

 In this post, we introduced Red-Black trees and discussed how balance is ensured.
 The hard part is to maintain balance when keys are added and removed.
-We will soon be discussing insertion and deletion operations in coming posts on Red-Black tree.
+We will soon be discussing insertion and deletion operations in coming posts on the Red-Black tree.

 1) Is it possible to have all black nodes in a Red-Black tree?